Batool-AA/ViaClaro/README.md

 You need to run the `main.py` file.
 You will be asked to upload a pdf file via a window pop-up.
 The chatbot will then process the uploaded file and provide you with a personalized career advice.
 You can then choose any number between 1 and 5 to display the road map.
 The chatbot will then display the road map based on your choice if the open-ai api key has been given.

-### Note

-Github does not allow pushing the api key, therefore, you will have to manually give the open-ai api key in the generate_roadmap function in functions.py to get the roadmap.

 ## Required Packages